theouscidda6/theouscidda6.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper on [Disentangled Representational Learning using the Gromov Wasserstein paradigm](https://arxiv.org/abs/2407.07829) has been accepted to ICLR 2025.
-See you in Singapore!
+Thrilled to announce two accepted papers at NeurIPS 2024: [GENOT: Entropic (Gromov) Wasserstein Flow Matching](https://arxiv.org/abs/2407.07829) and [Mirror and Preconditioned Gradient Descent in Wasserstein Space](https://arxiv.org/pdf/2406.08938), with the latter receiving a spotlight!
+Huge thanks to my coauthors for these amazing collaborations.
+See you in Vancouver!